abouchard-ds/QA.d/README.md

 ## Features

-* Easily create variable size datasets for free
+* Easily create variable size;
-* Personalize your historical stock datasets
+* Personalize your historical stock datasets;
+* The simplest way to do it, no need of Python or R or special libraries, this is the simplest expression made with base OS;
-* Almost no dependencies, packages are default
+* Almost no dependencies, packages are default;
-* The GUI follows your personnal Linux theme
+* The GUI follows your personnal Linux theme;
-* A '*non graphical*' version is also available
+* A '*non graphical*' version is also available;
+* Usefull if you want to practice statistics, modeling, finance;
+* Usefull if you want to practice data wrangling on files;
 * Who knows?
 You could become a millionnaire using your dataset to make financial decisions

 ## Installation

-The program has been developed and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop) and Ubuntu 18.04 desktop and Linux on Windows 10 pro.
+The program has been coded and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop) and Ubuntu 18.04 desktop and Linux on Windows 10 pro.
 The following packages are used by the script.
 Usually default install on Ubuntu.

 You'll need to have an account on Y!
 Finance to be able to download the data (as CSV.
 I found a way to get it without an account but only in JSON format).
 * [Yahoo!
 Finance Account](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)